CSE237SP2022/project-passwordmanager-leib-ruby-jake-aaron/README.md

 # Password Manager
 This collaborative project is a password manager, written entirely in Java.
 This is the final project for WUSTL CSE237.
+The manager allows user to generate passwords, store existing passwords, and access their passwords.
+Passwords are stored in a file called `storedPasswords.txt` that is created on the users' machine.
+This allows each user to have their own set of passwords and creates a persistent "database" for accessing passwords through the program at any time.

 ## Iteration 1
 So far, we have completed the following stories: